-A typical Irish meal was served to us in a Pup while visiting Killarney, Ireland.
+A typical Irish meal is boiled Beef with cabbage, here we called it Corned Beef.
+We had while visiting a pup in Killarney, Ireland.
 Very easy, it consists of beef brisket, potatoes, cabbage, and carrots.
 I married into an Irish (ancestors) family, so this simple dinner is highly appreciated.

 Irish Boiled Beef would be very tender in a Slow Cooker.
 If you don’t own one already, I picked some for some for you that could be ordered right here